AlyceBrady/ramp/README.md

 a Ramp-based application to interact with any new set of tables.

 For more information about Ramp, see [About RAMP] [aboutRamp].

-#### SMART ####

-Smart is a Ramp-based program that provides a set of activity files and table settings appropriate for managing academic records, including curriculum records (_e.g._, programs available, course modules, and course module schedules) and student records (_e.g._, enrolled program, course module history, test scores).

-For more information about Smart, see [About SMART] [aboutSmart].

-In time, the plan is to separate Ramp and Smart into separate projects, and to expand Smart to include customized activities specific to the academic records domain (as opposed to the more general-purpose activities supported by Ramp).

 ### RELEASE INFORMATION ###